andrewsmike/jasmine/README.md

 - `jasmine-sql/jasmine/sql/transforms/{etl}.py`: SQL manipulations and analyses used by the ETL.
 - `jasmine-etl/jasmine/etl/materializations/{etl}.py`: ETL backend database interaction logic, event handling, and scheduling.
 - `jasmine-models/jasmine/models/materializations/{etl}.py`: Database model and lifecycle state-machine logical description.
+- `jasmine-models/jasmine/models/materializations/base.py`: List of materialization types used in database Enums.

 The also need to be registered with the system in the relevant `__init__.py` files:
 - `jasmine-etl/jasmine/etl/materializations/__init__.py`: Registration for ETL backend event funcs and resource name func.